rackerlabs/rackspace-how-to/content/general/rackspace-account-invoice.md

 If you are assessed a Goods and Services Tax (GST), you will also see the aggregate product charges.
 These charges are broken down into taxable (T) and non-taxable charges for the billing period.

-### Invoice Details Document (CSV)
+### Invoice details document (CSV)

-Invoices in CSV format provide detailed information on daily usage that occurred during the billing cycle.
+Invoice detail documents in CSV format provide detailed information on daily usage that occurred during the billing cycle.
 Each row contains a daily usage item and an associated charge.
 Each row also enables you to view summaries of charges across the entire billing cycle in the following three views:

 - **Resource**: To view a summary for a specific resource, create a PivotTable on the **RES_ID** column.